GCSE Biology breakdown: topics, learning objectives & sample questions

 Each route assesses the same core concepts, but Triple Science includes more detailed subtopics and extended exam questions.
 The separate grading also provides greater clarity on individual science performance.

-Biology paper 1 topics and learning objectives
+Biology key topics and learning objectives

 1. Cell biology